tuskemx/cv/README.md

 NC news is a news aggregate site, signed in users can rate articles, post comments or create topics.

-YesterYear ( July 2019) -- Pending
+YesterYear (July 2019) -- Pending

 Android Augmented Reality app, where users can see how select locations used to look in Manchester.
+Utilizing ViroReact AR with GOOGLE ARcore for React Native.

 <h3>Front-End: Javascript, React, HTML, CSS</h3>